Dumaiu/CL-CUDD/README.md

+* FIXME: The node initialization functions are inherently not thread-safe, because they're doing "something with a pointer" before entering a critical section and calling (cudd-ref).
+As a consequence, they should be reclassified as internals.
 * TODO: Print both a node's index, which is constant and isomorphic to a BDD variable, and its place in the variable ordering.

 * TODO: Make 2-2-zdd-bdd-bridge.lisp thread-safe